For physical network connections please refer to WebApp - Connecting to a Network and Opening WebApp for the First Time

 Friendly Name (mDNS)

-mDSN stands for multicast Dynamic Name System
+mDNS stands for multicast Dynamic Name System.

 MAC Address